nlhkabu/nlhkabu.github.io/_posts/2018-03-13-user-testing-warehouse.md

 In total, this round of testing took 15 hours - encompassing writing the testing script, recruiting users, running the tests, and opening related tickets.

-A big thanks to Ernest W. Durbin III, Nicolas Dubois, Łukasz Langa, Russell Keith-Magee, Alex Chan and Eliot Berriot for participating in these tests.
+A big thanks to Ee W. Durbin III, Nicolas Dubois, Łukasz Langa, Russell Keith-Magee, Alex Chan and Eliot Berriot for participating in these tests.

 ## Next Steps